TwoEightNine/LearnMokshan/content/legal/pp-en.md

 # Privacy Policy
 ## Introduction

-Welcome to 'Mokshan Phrasebook' (the "App").
+Welcome to 'Learn Mokshan' (the "App").
 At 'Learn Mokshan', your privacy is my top priority.
 This Privacy Policy outlines how I handle your information when you use my App.
 I am committed to protecting your privacy and ensuring a secure experience.

 ## Information I Collect
 ### Personal Data